pineapples5972/obsidian/src/site/notes/index.md

 ![Pasted image 20240324205628.png](/img/user/Pasted%20image%2020240324205628.png)
 # SysAdmin and DevOps Study Notes

->Of the journey from local to cloud I leave thy notes for those who needs ladder to climb to thy destiny.
+>Of the journey from local to cloud I leave my notes for those who needs ladder to climb to thy destiny.

 ## DevOps